 If you cannot arrange a home health retreat in your own home, then consider accommodation in a quiet and private location in nature.
 You can then select according to your budget.

 I would love to hear your plans for your own home-based retreat.
 And let me know how you use the checklist.
-Wishing you a happy and restorative retreat.
+I wish you a happy and restorative retreat.

 Setting up a healthier way of eating that lasts, then please book in for a free 15 minute Mindful Eating Discovery call.

 In the call, we will have time to discuss your main barrier to sustaining a healthy way of eating, and if I can help you, I will provide you with a personalised tip.